ARM-software/arm-enterprise-acs/README.md

 ### Prebuilt images
  - Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
 You can choose to use these images or build your own image by following the steps below.
-- Note:The prebuilt image does not include tests based on UEFI-SCT framework.
 - If you choose to use the prebuilt image, skip the build steps and jump to the test suite execution section below.

 ### Prerequisites